Vinnie Pasquantino Player Props: Royals vs. Rangers

 Vinnie Pasquantino At The Plate

-- Pasquantino has eight hits this season and a team-best OBP of .350.
+- Pasquantino leads Kansas City with 11 hits and an OBP of .413, plus a team-best slugging percentage of .500.

+- Among the qualified hitters in MLB action, his batting average ranks 72nd, his on-base percentage ranks 38th, and he is 62nd in the league in slugging.

-- He has scored in three games this year (27.3%), but has had no multi-run games.
+- He has scored in four of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.